 Step by step

 It’s tempting to bump your star pupil to the top of the class, but, like anyone, Baby needs to learn to walk before they can run, both physically and metaphorically.
 Maybe one of the proudest moments of your childhood was that moment where you could sing the state capitals, but if Baby can’t say their own name yet, you might have to wait a few years to share that particular joy.
 Instead, enjoy Baby‘s baby-steps.

 Players learn the most

 When a lot of us hear the word “lesson,” we tend to hear “work” – as in, the opposite of “recess” or “lunch.”
 Baby lessons should never feel like hard labor.
 The best approach to baby education is to involve play elements whenever possible.
 If you can teach Baby the alphabet by letting them pick up various household objects, go for it!
 Would Baby’s stuffed ape be an ideal tool for demonstrate object permanence?
 Get that gorilla!
 Who knows?
 The two of you might find yourselves laughing in harmony.

 Don’t force it

-Learning can be a great way for some new families to get a head-start growing and bonding together, but waiting a few years to start trying to share your wisdom with Baby isn’t going to hurt his intellectual development.
-Teaching him the ABCs years before kindergarten is less important at this point than spending lots of time snuggling Baby, laughing with him, and building a strong bond together.
+Learning can be a great way for some new families to get a head-start growing and bonding together, but waiting a few years to start trying to share your wisdom with Baby isn’t going to hurt their intellectual development.
+Teaching them the ABCs years before kindergarten is less important at this point than spending lots of time snuggling Baby, laughing with them, and building a strong bond together.
 If you start to feel like learning is getting in the way of time you and Baby could be spending enjoying each other, maybe it’s time to set the lessons aside for a little while in favor of just having some fun.
 And remember, everything is a learning experience for Baby.
-Even if you’re just spending time with Baby, enjoying his company, he is guaranteed to learn from that, too.
+Even if you’re just spending time with Baby, enjoying their company, they are guaranteed to learn from that, too.